FIN392/Batch/README.md

 All content in this repository is licensed under the [MIT License](LICENSE).

 If you don't like reading legal texts, I'll sum it up in one sentence: "Do whatever you want, you can even make money, and you don't have to mention me.
-Just don't blame me if something breaks".
+Just don't blame me if something goes wrong".